 Check your latest superannuation statement or log into your online portal to see what you are currently covered for.
-For QSuper members you can do this by visiting Member Online.
+QSuper account holders can do this by visiting Member Online.

-To make sure you and your family are protected you can use the MoneySmart calculator to help see if there is a gap, or if you’re a QSuper member visit our insurance needs calculator.
+To make sure you and your family are protected, you can use the MoneySmart calculator to help see if there is a gap, or if you have a QSuper account, visit our insurance needs calculator.

-If you have an Accumulation account, you can make a binding death benefit nomination as to who you would like to receive your super (and any insurance benefit you may have) in the event of your death.
+If you have a QSuper Accumulation account, you can make a binding death benefit nomination as to who you would like to receive your super (and any insurance benefit you may have) in the event of your death.

-If you have an Income account, you can either make a binding death benefit nomination or choose to nominate someone to continue receiving your Income account payments.
+If you have a QSuper Income account, you can either make a binding death benefit nomination or choose to nominate someone to continue receiving your Income account payments.

 You have the option not to make a nomination.